-Why the Airchair is the transit wheelchair of choice
+Why the Airchair is the on-board wheelchair of choice

 - Weight – only 6kgs

-As the Airchair is one of the lightest on the market, weighing just 6kgs – significantly lower than its competitors – it not only allows cabin crews to easily lift and manoeuvre it around the aircraft, but it also assists with reducing overall fuel consumption.
+Any weight saving is a big commercial bonus for airlines.
+As the Airchair is one of the lightest on the market, weighing just 6kgs – significantly lower than its competitors – it not only allows cabin crew to easily lift and manoeuvre it around the aircraft, but it also assists with reducing overall fuel consumption.

 - Capacity – carries up to 250kgs

-Although being one of the lightest on-board transit wheelchairs on the market, it’s also the most robust, due to the high strength aluminium framework.
+Although being one of the lightest on-board wheelchairs, it’s also the most robust, due to the high strength aluminium framework.
 The Airchair is capable of carrying up to 250kgs (40 stone) and features waist and thigh straps and side restraints to ensure the safety of the passenger.

 - Manoeuvrability – turns in its footprint

-Due to the tight aisles on aircrafts, it’s vital equipment for planes is designed to manoeuvre in narrow, restricted spaces.
-The Airchair’s swivel casters allow the chair to turn and twist in all directions, within its footprint, plus the push-on and push-off breaks provide greater control to the operator, guaranteeing maximum safety at all times.
+Due to narrow aisles and the generally restricted areas within an aircraft, equipment that is easy to manoeuvre is essential.
+The Airchair’s swivel casters enable the chair to turn and twist in all directions within its footprint.
+Additionally the push-on and push-off breaks provide greater control for the operator, guaranteeing maximum safety at all times.